meet-projects/Y2YL201617_Week3/README.md

 *You'll be using the interactive SQL shell from the console for most of your work.
 Once you have a satisfactory answer to a question, remember to copy your SQL query to a text file for safe keeping.
 You'll submit all your finished queries at the end of the day as a pull request. *

-1. If you are on your personal computer and haven't set up postgres yet, follow [these instructions](https://github.com/meet-projects/Y2YL201617_Week3/blob/master/postgres_setup.md)
+1. If you are on your personal computer and haven't set up postgres yet, follow [these instructions](https://github.com/meet-projects/Y2YL201617_Week3/blob/master/postgres_setup.md) The MEET machines should be already configured but if you run into any installation problems, please find and instructor or TA.

 1. From the command line run `psql` and then this command to create the database.